Most cloud

 Definition

-Infrastructure as a Service (IaaS)
+Infrastructure as a service (IaaS) is a form of cloud computing

 The IaaS provider also supplies a range of services to accompany those infrastructure components.
 These can include detailed billing, monitoring, log access, security, load balancing and clustering, as well as storage resiliency, such as backup, replication and recovery.
 These services are increasingly policy-driven, enabling IaaS users to implement greater levels of automation and orchestration for important infrastructure tasks.
 For example, a user can implement policies to drive load balancing to maintain application availability and performance.